At heart, I’m a sculptor – (that would rather paint).

 “Making art” is compressing that activity into an art object – that others can unpack and experience in their own way, on their own time.

-I think good art satisfies on several levels – and that’s what I intend for you.
+I think good art satisfies on several levels.